jsiek/deduce/BinarySearchTree.md

 algorithms using the [Deduce](https://github.com/jsiek/deduce) language and proof checker.

+## The Search Interface

-This post continues on the theme of binary trees, that is trees in which each node has at most two children.
-The focus of this post is to develop a correct binary search tree data structure.
-That is, we are going to implement a data structure that supports searching for a value based on its associated key.
-The data structure will also support inserting new values.
+This post continues on the theme of binary trees, that is, trees in which each node has at most two children.
+The focus of this post is implement the Search interface using binary trees.
+The *Search* interface includes operations to
+(1) create an empty data structure,
+(2) search for a value based on its associated key, and (3) insert a new key-value association.

+## Function Implmentation of Search

-This interface can also be implemented in a simple but less efficient way, using a function to map keys to values.
-With this approach, the search operation is just function call.
-The `Maps.pf` file defines two operations to for building such maps.
-The `empty_map` operation returns a function that maps every input to `none`.
+The Search interface can also be implemented in a simple but less efficient way, using a function to map keys to values.
+With this approach, the operation to search for a value is just function call.
+The `Maps.pf` file defines the `empty_map` operation, which returns a function that maps every input to `none`.

 ```{.deduce #empty_map_5}
 assert @empty_map<Nat,Nat>(5) = none
 ```

-The `update(f, k, v)` operation returns a function that associates the key `k` with `v` but otherwise behaves like the given function `f`.
+The `Maps.pf` file also defined the `update(f, k, v)` operation, which returns a function that associates the key `k` with `v` but otherwise behaves like the given function `f`.
 Here is an example use of `update`.

 ```{.deduce #update_empty_4}
 define m2 = update(@empty_map<Nat,Nat>, 4, just(99))